welbertymartins/wam-crypto-middleware/README.md

 # wam-crypto-middleware
-This is a middleware that makes interacting with encryption and encoding algorithms easier.
+This is a middleware that simplifies object encryption, encoding and hash.

 ## install
 ### as a dependency